Faye Dunaway: 1974–1981: Resurgence and acclaim

-That same year, Dunaway portrayed actress Joan Crawford in the adaptation of her daughter Christina's controversial memoirs, Mommie Dearest, in which she had depicted her adoptive mother as an abusive tyrant who only adopted her four children to promote her acting career, making quite a stir as the first celebrity tell-all book.
-Dunaway accepted the role after meeting producer Frank Yablans and director Frank Perry, who both assured her that they wanted to tell the real story of Joan Crawford and not just a tabloid version of her life.
+That same year, Dunaway portrayed actress Joan Crawford in the adaptation of her daughter Christina's controversial memoir, Mommie Dearest, in which she had depicted her adoptive mother as an abusive tyrant who only adopted her four children to promote her acting career, making quite a stir as the first celebrity tell-all book.
+Anne Bancroft had been initially cast as Crawford, but Dunaway accepted the role after meeting producer Frank Yablans and director Frank Perry, who both assured her that they wanted to tell the real story of Joan Crawford, and not just a tabloid version of her life.
 "Though Christina's book was obviously an exploitation book, the first one of its kind, my task was to portray a woman, a full woman who she was in all her facets, not just one.
 I tried to illuminate who this woman was.
 But it was more than just about being angry, it was about trying to examine and explore the forces that undermined her."
 To play the role, Dunaway researched Crawford's films and met with many of her friends and co-workers, including director George Cukor.
-Filming proved difficult for her as she was almost never out of character.
+Filming proved difficult for her, as she was almost never out of character.
 "If your mind is on a woman who is dead and you're trying to find out who she was and do right by her, you do feel a presence.
 I felt it at home at night sometimes.
 It wasn't pleasant.
 I felt Joan was not at rest."
-After the infamous wire hangers tantrum scene, Dunaway was so hoarse from screaming that she lost her voice.
+After the infamous "wire hangers" tantrum scene, Dunaway was so hoarse from screaming that she lost her voice.
 Frank Sinatra drove her to see a throat specialist and shared his own tips on how to preserve her voice.